 What is THC?

 Chances are you’ve likely heard of THC and know what it is to some degree.
 If you’re not sure about the term THC, you might know it by one of its more casual nicknames, like weed, pot, cannabis, or kush.
 If you’re not at all familiar with THC, don’t worry.
 We’ve got the rundown for you.

 THC, or tetrahydrocannabinol, is a cannabinoid derived from the cannabis plant.
 THC is found in the marijuana people smoke and the edibles that they eat.
 For many people, THC produces calming effects and relieves any physical discomfort or pain they may be experiencing.

 In general, a cannabinoid is a chemical compound that affects the endocannabinoid system, which is responsible for the regulation of mood, pain, hunger, and memory.
 THC in particular is the chemical compound that causes marijuana to be psychoactive, meaning the substance produces a euphoric high for the user.
 In turn, marijuana improves moods, increases appetite, and relieves pain.
-This make a lot of sense, seeing as these benefits are directly related to the endocannabinoid system.
+This makes a lot of sense, seeing as these benefits are directly related to the endocannabinoid system.

 To put it quite simply, THC is the actual component that produces the uplifting, pleasant feeling.
 CBD differs from THC because CBD is not psychoactive, and therefore, it doesn’t cause mind-altering feelings or experiences.
 Both THC and CBD relieve pain, but only one delivers mind and body highs.